tbensky/Prolog-CLP/README.md

 ###### Difference lists

-Difference lists are integral to DCGs, so we better look at those first.
-In short, a difference list always keep track of two things: 1) the front part of the list that you may be interested in, and 2) the rest of the list that you are not, but you do not want to throw it out (since something downstream may be interested in it later).
+It turns out that difference lists are integral to DCGs, so we better look at those first.
+In short, a difference list always keep track of two things: 1) the front part of the list that you may be interested in, and 2) the rest of the list that you are not, but do not want to throw out (since something downstream may be interested in it later).

-Difference lists and their implementation in Prolog are hard to understand.
+I have found difference lists and their implementation in Prolog hard to understand.
 They remind me a little bit of using a wildcard character at at OS prompt like

 ```
 $ ls prog*